ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 task ID in the request path.
 If not, it MUST abort with error `unrecognizedTask`.
 The Helper then verifies that the request meets the requirements for batch parameters following the procedure in
 {{batch-validation}}.
+The Helper MUST validate that the aggregation parameter matches the aggregation parameter used during aggregation of this batch;
+otherwise, it aborts with "invalidMessage".

-Next, the Helper retrieves and combines the batch buckets associated with the request using the same process used by the Leader, arriving at its final aggregate share, report count, and checksum values.
+Next, the Helper retrieves and combines the batch buckets associated with the request using the same process used by the Leader (as described at the beginning of this section {{collect-aggregate}}), arriving at its final aggregate share, report count, and checksum values.
 If the Helper's computed report count and checksum values do not match the values provided in the `AggregateShareReq`, it MUST abort with an error of type "batchMismatch".

 The Helper then encrypts `agg_share` under the Collector's HPKE public key as described in {{aggregate-share-encrypt}}, yielding `encrypted_agg_share`.